Para la mejor vista de nuestra página web, use su dispositivo en forma horizontal.

 In 1773 Saint Domingue (Haiti) produced 110,000 tonnes of sugar, 80,000 tonnes of coffee, 2,000 tonnes of cotton and more than 70 tonnes of indigo.
 At the end of the 18th century the French colony accounted for half of the world’s coffee exports, and exported as much sugar as Jamaica, Cuba and Brazil did between them.

 Fifteen per cent of the 1,000 members of the national assembly of the French Revolution in 1789 owned colonial properties, and many more worked in the colonial trade.
 The slaves on Saint Domingue (Haiti) were involved in laying the material foundations of the French Revolution.

 A third group comprised the free people of colour, i.e. children of French fathers and African mothers.
 One quarter of the colony’s properties and slaves were in the ownership of the free people of colour.
 In the 1760 the race laws became tougher.
 In 1779 free people of colour were forbidden from adopting white people’s clothing, hairstyles, style and deportment, and also from travelling in carriages.

-1790, the revolt of the free people of colour.
+The revolt of the free people of colour

 Vincent Ogé gathered an army of several hundred free people of colour.
 But his revolt was crushed.
 Ogé and 19 other members of the revolt were executed.

-1791, slave revolt, Boukman, Vodou as an underground force for unity.
+Slave revolt, Boukman, Vodou as an underground force for unity